-“Extractor” means the Service for exporting transaction detail from Customer's e-commerce, billing, enterprise resource planning, or similar system or service and transmitting the transaction detail to Avalara.
-Extractors are governed by the Supplemental terms for Returns located at https://www.avalara.com/avalara-returns-terms-of-use.
+“Extractor” means an integration for exporting transaction detail from Customer’s e-commerce, billing, enterprise resource planning, or similar system or service and transmitting the transaction detail to Avalara.
+Extractors are governed by the Avalara Returns Supplemental Terms located at https://www.avalara.com/avalara-returns-terms-of-use.

 “Intellectual Property” means all trade secrets, patents and patent applications, trademarks (whether registered or unregistered and including any goodwill acquired in such trademarks), service marks, trade names, copyrights, moral rights, rights in Inventions, and all other intellectual property and proprietary rights (whether registered or unregistered, any application for the foregoing, and all rights to enforce the foregoing), and all other equivalent rights that may exist anywhere in the world.

 “Invention” means any work of authorship, invention, know-how, device, design, algorithm, method, process, improvement, concept, idea, expression, discovery or invention, whether or not copyrightable or patentable and whether or not reduced to practice.